 Assessment methods include in-course assessment, exams, a portfolio of reports and case studies, and group projects.

-We participate in the Scottish Foundation Allocation Scheme, which places graduates in Foundation Doctor posts across Scotland.
+We participate in the UK Foundation Programme Scheme, which places graduates in Foundation Doctor posts across the UK.
 Many graduates also go on to work with distinguished national and international research groups.